Your Shopping Cart

 If you have a bigger built below the waist, then you may want to try regular or straight fit pants.
 They are roomier around the crotch area and do not taper in as much at the bottom.
 Shorter men will look shorter the baggier the pants, so aim for a slim fit.
 As for the type of pants, go for dress pants or black chinos that look like dress pants.

-A dress shirt and tie is great, but why stop there.
+A shirt and tie is great, but why stop there?
 Your look does not have to be complete once you throw on a suit.
 You can add a bit more pizazz to be sure to impress the courtroom.
 A watch or bracelet is a nice touch, but if you aren't used to accessorizing, then start off with something more subtle.
 Make sure not to wear clothing that is too tight or too loose, as this can give off the wrong impression.

 Other Men's Accessories for Court Attire